Sujeev-Uthayakumar/sofe3650-final-project/Iteration 3/Iteration3.md

 - [Step 7: Perform Analysis of Current Design and Review Iteration Goal and Achievement of Design Purpose](#Step-7-Perform-Analysis-of-Current-Design-and-Review-Iteration-Goal-and-Achievement-of-Design-Purpose)
 - [Contributors:](#Contributors)

-## Step 2: Establish Iteration Goal By Selecting Drivers
+## Step 2: Establish Iteration Goal By Selecting Drivers:
 For this iteration, the architect focuses on the QA-3 scenario which sends location coordinates but shifts it slightly.

-## Step 3: Choose One or More Elements of the System to Refine
+## Step 3: Choose One or More Elements of the System to Refine:
 For this availability scenario, the elements that will be refined are the physical nodes that were identified during the second iteration:
 - GeoLocation

-## Step 4: Choose One or More Design Concepts That Satisfy the Selected Drivers
+## Step 4: Choose One or More Design Concepts That Satisfy the Selected Drivers:
 The design concepts used in this iteration are the following:
 | Design Decisions and Location | Rationale and Assumptions |
 | --- | --- |
 | Introduce the ability to shift user location based on the graphic data taken from GeoLocation | By refining the element system can have increased security as the user location direct location will not be revealed to the other users within the chat app. |

-## Step 5: Instantiate Architectural Elements, Allocate Responsibilities, and Define Interfaces
+## Step 5: Instantiate Architectural Elements, Allocate Responsibilities, and Define Interfaces:
 The instantiation design decisions are summarized in the following table:
 | Design Decisions and Location                | Rationale                                                                                                                                                                                                                                                 |
 |----------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Deploy a method that will shift the location | The user's location will be taken by the user pressing a button.
 The location will be processed by GeoLocation MDN, and the geographical coordinates will be shifted.
 The coordinate will be processed through google's map API and print within the chat |

-## Step 6: Sketch Views and Record Design Decisions
+## Step 6: Sketch Views and Record Design Decisions:
 Figure 4.10 shows a refined deployment diagram that includes the introduction of redundancy in the system.

-## Step 7: Perform Analysis of Current Design and Review Iteration Goal and Achievement of Design Purpose
+## Step 7: Perform Analysis of Current Design and Review Iteration Goal and Achievement of Design Purpose:
 | Not Addressed | Partially Addressed | Completely Addressed | Design Decisions Made During this Iteration                                                                                                                                    |
 |---------------|---------------------|----------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 |               |         QA-1        |                      | No relevant decisions were made.                                                                                                                                               |